Helping Victims of Serious Motorcycle Crashes

-If you have been injured on the Dallas roads due to a motorcycle accident, do not hesitate to contact our Dallas motorcycle accident attorney at The Benton Law Firm.
+If you have been injured on Dallas roads due to a motorcycle accident, do not hesitate to contact our Dallas motorcycle accident attorney at The Benton Law Firm.
 For a free consultation, call us today at (214) 777-7777 for this and other areas of practice.

-The attorneys at The Benton Law Firm will listen to your story and provide the compassionate customer service that you need in such a difficult time.
+The attorneys at The Benton Law Firm will listen to your story and provide the compassionate customer service you need during such a difficult time.
 We know that personal injury lawsuits can be complex.
 Our attorneys are here to provide aggressive representation and fight to get you the best possible outcome in your case.
 We have won millions of dollars for our past clients, giving us membership in the Million Dollar and Multi-Million Dollar Advocates Forums.
 We also hold a perfect 10 rating on Avvo, a testament to our success and stellar reputation among clients and peers.

 At The Benton Law Firm, our clients come first.
 We offer a free consultation.
 This means that we are here to gather your facts and help you determine the best way to proceed with your case risk-free.
-We are available 24/7 to answer our clients’ questions and update them on the status of their cases.
+We are available 24/7 to answer our client’s questions and update them on the status of their cases.
 Additionally, our firm works on a contingency fee basis.
 You won’t owe us anything until we recover compensation for you.

 Call 911.
 The first thing you should do is call 911 to report the accident.
 An officer will investigate and write a crash report.